 This is one of the best lessons I’ve learnt in marriage so far.

-As Christians, our loyalty and allegiance should be to God first because we are accountable to Him.
+I’m a Christian, so I learnt that our loyalty and allegiance should be to God first because we are accountable to Him.
 It’s God first before anyone.

 That’s why it’s important to marry someone who shares the same faith with you.

 Due to my understanding of this, my spouse can never cheat on me.

 He cheats on God.
 He’s accountable to God first.
 Not me.
 It’s his relationship with God that will be ruined, not mine.